maplibre/maplibre.github.io/content/news/2023-02-16-maplibre-newsletter-february-2023.md

 We published MapLibre GL JS v3.0.0-pre.4 on npm.
 Try it out and let us know what you think.
 All bug reports are welcome!
 The new features, bug fixes and breaking changes are documented in the [CHANGELOG](https://github.com/maplibre/maplibre-gl-js/blob/main/CHANGELOG.md).

+Ah, and MapLibre GL JS has now 4k Stars on GitHub ([star-history.com](https://star-history.com/#maplibre/maplibre-gl-js&Date)).
+Congratulations MapLibre GL JS!

-### Bounties
+### Bounties 💰

 MapLibre GL JS published Bounties for code development tasks.
-Read our step-by-step guide [LINK] to learn how you can work on Bounties and get paid.
+Read our [step-by-step bounties guide](https://maplibre.org/roadmap/step-by-step-bounties-guide/) to learn how you can work on Bounties and get paid.

 Currently, the following Bounties are available (see [here](https://github.com/maplibre/maplibre-gl-js/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%92%B0+bounty+L%22%2C%22%F0%9F%92%B0+bounty+S%22%2C%22%F0%9F%92%B0+bounty+M%22+) for an up-to-date list):